Do you want to increase conversions on your website dramatically? Exit-intent popups are the not-so-secret weapon that will get you there.

 27. Include Testimonials

 We all know how important testimonials are on sales pages, but what about exit popups?
-The fact is, your exit popup is a mini sales page.
-You may be giving something away for free, but you’re still asking for something in return, whether that’s an email address or a small action, like following you on Twitter.
+The fact is, your exit-intent popup is a mini sales page.
+You may be giving something away for free, but you’re still asking for something in return, an email address, or a small action, like following you on Twitter.

 Convince visitors to take action by using recommendations from your customers and subscribers.
 If you can include a photo of their faces, all the better.

-Kevin Duncan of Be a Better Blogger uses a subscriber testimonial on his exit popup to drive home the value of becoming a regular reader and subscribing for updates.
+Kevin Duncan of Be a Better Blogger uses a subscriber testimonial on his exit-intent popup to drive home the value of becoming a regular reader and subscribing for updates.

-Of course, you can’t forget general best practices of design and copywriting.
-Here are some specific ways to use design in your exit popup strategy.
+Of course, you must remember the general best practices of design and copywriting.
+Here are some specific ways to use design in your exit-intent popup strategy.

 28. Add a Progress Bar

 There is a psychological phenomenon that makes people feel uncomfortable leaving things incomplete.
-It’s known as the Zeigarnik Effect, a term coined by the 20th-century Russian psychologist, Bluma Zeigarnik.
+It’s known as the Zeigarnik Effect, coined by the 20th-century Russian psychologist Bluma Zeigarnik.

-Through her experiments, Zeigarnik discovered that unfinished tasks are remembered about twice as well as completed ones and that we as humans have a child-like impatience to gratify this need for closure.
+Through her experiments, Zeigarnik discovered that unfinished tasks are remembered twice as well as completed ones and that we, as humans have a child-like impatience to gratify this need for closure.

-You can take advantage of the Zeigarnik Effect to coax your visitors into action by showing them that they have an incomplete task.
-By pointing out the “incompleteness,” they’ll seek to get closure by completing the task.
+You can use the Zeigarnik Effect to coax your visitors into action by showing them that they have an incomplete task.
+By pointing out the “incompleteness,” they’ll seek closure by completing the task.

 29. Include a Picture of the Bribe